rhayes777/PyAutoFit/docs/overview/the_basics.rst

         nlive=100,
     )

+The default settings of the non-linear search are specified in the configuration files of **PyAutoFit**, just like the default priors of the model components above.
+The ensures the basic API of your code is concise and readable, but with the flexibility to customize the search to your specific model-fitting problem.

 .. note::

-    The default settings of the non-linear search are specified in the configuration files of **PyAutoFit**, just like the default priors of the model components above.
-More information on configuration files is provided in the next overview and the cookbooks.
+    PyAutoFit supports a wide range of non-linear searches, including detailed visualuzation, support for parallel processing, and GPU and gradient based methods using the library JAX (https://jax.readthedocs.io/en/latest/).
+    A complete overview is given in the `searches cookbook <https://pyautofit.readthedocs.io/en/latest/cookbooks/search.html>`_.

 Model Fit
 ---------